dret/webconcepts/concepts/media-type/application/sgml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/sgml"
 title:         "Media Type: application/sgml"
+concept-name:  Media Type
+concept-value: application/sgml
 description: "Use the Application/SGML media-type for SGML text entities that are not appropriate for Text/SGML."
 ---